ThinkerYzu/MoSingAr/README.md

-# TongDao
+# MoSingAr

-TongDao is a tool to connect two or more Linux machines as one machine, so that you can run programs at remote like at the local machine.
+MoSingAr is a tool to connect two or more Linux machines as one machine, so that you can run programs at remote like at the local machine.
 All files; binaries, libraries, and data files, will read from the local, but the processes are created at remote machines.